 Ozark Trail vs. YETI Tundra

-The YETI Tundra is the leader on the market – which is why it is also a little high in the budget zone.
+The YETI Tundra is the leader on the market – which is why it is also a little hard on the budget.

 Here are some features that might interest you regarding the YETI: